 - Do find an eyebrow designer who specializes in eyebrows.
 A good eyebrow designer will create a brow shape that is right for your face shape and the kind of eyebrow you have to work with: light, medium or full.
 To find the best eyebrow designer in your area, start looking at other people's eyebrows.
 If you see someone with beautiful eyebrows, ask them who did it!

 - Don't shape your eyebrows yourself.
 It's too easy to ruin your whole look with a badly shaped brow.
-If you can't afford a monthly visit to an eyebrow specialist, don't do anything beside cleaning up the strays that are well below your eyebrow.
+If you can't visit an eyebrow specialist regularly, don't do anything besides cleaning up the strays that are well below your eyebrow.
 "You're better off with what God gave you," says Eliza.